-Bitcoin, seemingly omnipresent, crosses the $50,000 mark
+Cost of a single Bitcoin exceeds $50,000 for first time

 There appears to be some reluctance among traditional companies regarding Bitcoin, at least as an investment vehicle.

-During a conference call with investors, General Motors CEO Mary Barra said her company had no plans to invest in Bitcoin, but would continue to “monitor and evaluate” potential use of digital currency.
+During a recent conference call with investors, General Motors CEO Mary Barra said her company had no plans to invest in Bitcoin, but would continue to “monitor and evaluate” potential use of digital currency.

 “If there’s strong customer demand for it in the future, there’s nothing that precludes us from doing that,” Barra said.